Make these DIY beeswax lip balm recipes if you want softer and hydrated lips in winter.

 While you wait, place a few dry roses in the small containers.

-Once the ingredients are melted, remove from heat and add the vitamin E oil.
-Stir well.
+Once the ingredients are melted, remove them from the heat and add the vitamin E oil.

 Ready to use!